The Univalence Principle: Notions of identity

 Exo-equality is internalized, in the sense that for any exotype $A$ and elements $a,b:A$ there is an exotype $a\steq b$ such that to give an element of $a\steq b$ means to show that $a$ and $b$ are exo-equal, and there can be only one such element, which we call \defemph{an exo-equality}.
 Semantically, the exotype $x\steq y$ depending on the variables $x,y:A$ is the diagonal $A \to A\times A$.
 Importantly, even if $A$ is fibrant, this diagonal is not usually a fibration; hence even if $A$ is a type, the exo-equality is only an exotype.

 The other notion of equality is called the \emph{(Martin-Löf) identity type} or the \emph{identification type}.
 Semantically, this represents a \emph{fibrant replacement} of the diagonal, a.k.a.\ a \emph{path type}.
-Internally, this means for any (fibrant!)\ type $A$ and elements $a,b:A$ there is a fibrant type written $a =_A b$, or simply $a = b$.
-In particular, for any $a : A$, we have $\refl_a : a = a$.
-But unlike the exo-equality type, there can be more than one element of $a=b$: if $A$ represents a space-like object, then distinct elements of $a=b$ represent distinct paths or homotopies from $a$ to $b$.
+Internally, this means for any (fibrant!)\ type $A$ and elements $a,b:A$ there is a fibrant type written $a =_A b$, or simply $a = b$.\nomenclature[\]{$a = b$}{type of identifications of $a$ and $b$} In particular, for any $a : A$, we have $\refl_a : a = a$.\nomenclature[refl]{$\refl_a$}{reflexivity identification of $a$} But unlike the exo-equality type, there can be more than one element of $a=b$: if $A$ represents a space-like object, then distinct elements of $a=b$ represent distinct paths or homotopies from $a$ to $b$.
 We refer to elements of $a=b$ as \defemph{identifications} of $a$ with $b$.